December 15, 2022

 What is discretionary income?

-The simple definition of discretionary income is money that is left over after you pay for necessary expenses.
+The simple definition of discretionary income is money left over after you pay for necessary expenses.

 Discretionary means “available for use at the discretion of the user.”
 Essentially, discretionary means that you have a choice in the matter.

 Required expenses are things like rent, utilities, and other bills.
-You can’t really choose to simply not pay rent—you’ll get evicted!
+Basically, any necessary living expenses.
+You can’t choose to simply not pay rent—you’ll get evicted!

 Discretionary expenses are optional or flexible expenses, like dining out, activities, and shopping.